Alan Smith (footballer, born 1980): International career

 An England youth international at multiple levels, Smith was called into the England squad for the friendly against Italy in November 2000, but later withdrew in order to rest.
 He eventually earned his first cap in May 2001 in a friendly against Mexico, but did not make the final cut for the 2002 FIFA World Cup, and continued representing the under-21s.
 Smith scored on his full debut against Portugal in September 2002, being set up by Leeds teammate Lee Bowyer.
 In a Euro 2004 qualifier against Macedonia in October 2002, he received his first international red card from a second yellow card after a tackle on Aleksandar Vasoski.

 In August 2005, Smith drew some criticism after withdrawing from the England squad to play Denmark (a game England lost 4–1) in order to play for the Manchester United reserves.
 After a prolonged absence from international football, Smith was called up for an England B match on 26 May 2007, against Albania.
 He scored the first goal of the game which ended in a 3–1 win.
 The next day he was named in the senior team to face Brazil, on 1 June 2007.

 Post-playing career

-As of December 2020, Smith lives in the Orlando, Florida area working with male and female youngsters as a coach at the XL Soccer World Academy.
+As of December 2020, Smith lived in the Orlando, Florida, area working with male and female youngsters as a coach at the XL Soccer World Academy.